Quickly exit this site by pressing the Escape key Leave this site

 It’s a long way from South Africa to the UK, both in terms of distance, and culture.
-When I left school at 18 I had no idea what I wanted to do, and only had basic qualifications.
+When I left school at 18 I had no idea what I wanted to do, and only basic qualifications.
 My father, a Lieutenant Colonel in South Africa Special Forces (the Recce’s), suggested they were looking for intelligence analysts, and I wasn’t doing anything else, so why not.

-I loved working at Special Forces HQ.
+I loved working at Special Forces Headquarters.
 I was on the Mozambique desk identifying risks from the USSR backed rebels destabilising our northern border.
 Prioritisation and analytical assessment were crucial, something that would later secure my employment with Kent Police.

 One of the big advantages of army life is the ability to move around the country.
 I transferred to 5 Recce in Durban, Natal, where I had grown up.
 English is the main language and apartheid was more honoured in the breach than in the observance.
 The unit was rife with misogyny.
-I was far from home, housed at a Naval Base, away from my colleagues, because it was the only female accommodation.
+I was far from home, housed at a naval base, away from my colleagues, because it was the only female accommodation.
 It wasn’t what I envisaged, but what doesn’t kill us makes us stronger, and I developed a great deal of resilience.
 Dealing with diverse people gave me a better understanding of the human condition than I would ever have developed staying in the bubble that was the base.
 An asset that definitely helped when I finally did make it to the UK and into policing.

 Long story short, neither of us had qualifications so we worked in pubs, and within eight months had our own pub in Tunbridge Wells.
 I missed the camaraderie of the army, and using my analytical skills.
 Not much call for analysis pulling pints, except which group might start the next fight.
 One of our regulars, an ex-army sapper, brought in a local paper with an advert to join Kent Police as an intelligence analyst.
 The rest is history.